Iron-Sparrow/PGAA/docs/SuperSampling.md

 ### SSAA0.5x LQ

 `ssaa05_lq(surf)` where `surf` is a Pygame-CE surface and where it returns a new surface with anti-aliasing applied.
 It doesn't use the algorithm used in ssa05, but rather the default (faster but less good-looking one).
-More info on [here.](https://pyga.me/docs/ref/transform.html#pygame.transform.scale)
+More info in [the pygame-ce transform documentation.](https://pyga.me/docs/ref/transform.html#pygame.transform.scale)

 > [!NOTE]
 > Added in **0.2.2**.

 > [!WARNING]
 > Change from `aa05_lq` to `ssaa05_lq` in **0.3.1**.

 ### SSAA2x

 `ssaa2(surf)` where `surf` is a Pygame-CE surface and where it returns a new surface with anti-aliasing applied.
 This functions uses the high quality [2x upscaling algorithm](https://pyga.me/docs/ref/transform.html#pygame.transform.scale2x) but uses the fast downscaling algorithm.
 It is suggested to use the High Quality version of this function for better results.